 The layer symbology can have a major effect on scene performance.
 The complexity (number of geometry faces and edges) of the feature symbols combined with the number of features in the scene directly impact rendering speeds.
 For example, a couple dozen features with many faces and edges in their symbols can have the same rendering impact as a hundred features with less complex symbols.
 If you notice slow rendering in your scene, it may be worth changing the symbology.

 - 2D symbology—2D symbols are less complex and easier to render than 3D objects.
-2D point symbols and lines and polygons requires less computations during rendering than 3D objects, paths, and extrusions.
+2D point symbols, line style, and polygon styles require fewer computations during rendering than 3D objects, paths, and extrusions.

 - Elevation modes—Set the layer to Absolute height when your data has z-values.

 - Labels—Turn off labels when there are hundreds of points in your scene to reduce memory consumption and help with rendering performance and scene stuttering.

 - Declutter—Turn on Declutter to remove overlapping point layers, which reduces the number of features and calculations required by Scene Viewer.

 You can set the following scene properties to improve performance.
 Initial views and elevation heavily impact scene performance.